Jabulani-N/atlas-machine_learning/supervised_learning/tensorflow/README.md

 [this is how you make a saver](https://www.tensorflow.org/versions/r2.6/api_docs/python/tf/compat/v1/train/Saver) (example is the third code segment.)

 * There's a segment on `restore` in that page to, if you need that later.

+Testing: you must have the MNIST.npz file in the `data` directory sibling to this one in order to test this task.